A stochastic network with mobile users in heavy traffic: Convergence of the stationary distributions

 \begin{theorem} The sequence $(X_n(0), n \geq 1)$ under $\P_n^{\nu_n}$ converges weakly as $n$ goes to infinity to $E \pi$ where $E$ is an exponential random variable with parameter~$\alpha$, and all higher moments converge as well, i.e., $\E_n^{\nu_n}(\norm{X_n(0)}^r) \to r!/\alpha^r$ for all integer $r \geq 0$. \end{theorem}

 Since the exponential random variable~$E$ in the above theorem has the stationary distribution of the reflected Brownian motion~$\underline B$ introduced in Theorem~\ref{thm:cv-process}, we may observe that the heavy-traffic characteristics are preserved under an interchange of limits.
 While such an interchange of limits tends to apply in most specific cases, there do not appear to be any general guarantees for that.
-The proof of Theorem~\ref{thm:ht-stationary-distribution} relies on the following estimate.
+The proof of Theorem~\ref{thm:ht-stationary-distribution} relies on the following estimate, and we will in particular make use of the constants $\underline \pi$ and $\varepsilon_0$ defined in Section~\ref{sub:mobility} and Lemma~\ref{lemma:bound-closed}, respectively.

 \begin{lemma} There exist two constants $c, c' \in (0,\infty)$ such that for every $n \geq 1$, every $q \geq 0$ and every $1 \leq k \leq K$,

 \end{lemma}

 \begin{proof} Fix $n \geq 1$, $q \geq 0$ and $1 \leq k \leq K$.
 Recall the constant $\varepsilon_0$ of Lemma~\ref{lemma:bound-closed} and let $0 < \varepsilon < 1$ be any number such that